Danielle’s 15+ years of teaching in various disciplines yields a distinct blend of yoga and many other healing traditions.

 Expect to experience upbeat music and maybe even a smile in warrior 3.
 Though her vinyassa classes can be rigorous she strives to ensure that students have the proper foundation of safe and proper alignment to build a more advanced practice upon.
 She also enjoys teaching deeply Restorative classes allowing students to focus on meditation and gentle release of muscular tension.
 Elizabeth is currently studying acting at Towson University.
 She completed her 200 hr teacher training in 2011 with Kim Manfredi at Charm City Yoga.

-Emily teaches an energizing flow that builds body awareness, muscle tone, and soothes the soul.
-Expect to leave her class sweaty and renewed, with a reawakened passion for the beautiful frenzy that is life.
 Always a student, Emily believes the day you stop learning is the day your story ends.
-She has been practicing yoga since 2008 and teaching since 2011 after completing the 200-hr teacher training with Charm City Yoga.
 Emily has gone on to train with Noah Maze, Kathryn Budig, Julie Dohrman, and Dharma Mittra.
-She is pursuing a Masters in Yoga Therapy this Fall at The Maryland Institute of Integrative Health.
+She is currently pursuing an MS in Yoga Therapy at The Maryland Institute of Integrative Health.

 Ling completed her 200hr teacher training under Kim Manfredi at Charm city yoga in 2012.
 Ling also studied with Kathryn Budig, Shiva Rea, Maria Garre and Michael Caroll.
 Her teaching is influenced by various yoga styles, including Ashtanga, Vinyasa flow, Jivamukti, Iyengar, Bikram, along with Tai-chi and Qigong.
 Ling is also an accomplished distance cyclist and a certified spinning instructor.